Top 10 Funniest Characters from Disney Animated Movies

 Robin Williams was something incredible.
 He completely nailed his role as the Genie, and what makes this character even funnier is that Williams improvised many of his lines, and so many of his impressions were spot on.
 The Genie himself is one of the reasons Aladdin is one of my favorite Disney characters.

 Genie is one of the funniest and most creative characters I've ever imagined.
-Every once in a while, I watch Aladdin, and when the part where Genie appears and starts to make a lot of funny magical things, it's just simply 'never gets old.'
+Every once in a while, I watch Aladdin.
+When the part where Genie appears and starts to make a lot of funny magical things, it just simply never gets old.

 I really like Kronk!
 He's nice and funny!
-Here are among my favorite Kronk moments!
+Here are some of my favorite Kronk moments:

 Yzma: "Pull the lever, Kronk!"